6 Tales of LOCAL LORE

 If the thought of running isn't scary enough, join runners and walkers at The Annual Dare to Scare 5K & Sweet Treat Fun Run held at the Dare County Center.
 The 5K leads runners and walkers from Coastal Studies Institute (CSI) in Wanchese along the Marshall and Gussie Collins Walkway to the Dare County Center in Manteo.
 The course runs through meandering scenic woodlands and along the marsh on Roanoke Island.
 Participants are encouraged to dress in their Halloween best for a chance to win a prize.
 Right down the road from the Dare County Center, you will find another local haunted trail that is sure to frighten.
-Wanchese Woods is comprised of the Slaughter Swamp, a self-guided walk through the woods and Mr. Jingles Playhouse, a blacked-out maze.
+Wicked Woods had past scare zones such as the Slaughter Swamp, a self-guided walk through the woods and Mr. Jingles Playhouse, a blacked-out maze.
 Monsters await around every corner to deliver a surprisingly good scare.